Appsmis/azure-5g-pcf-simulator/README.md

 ## Overview

-The 5G Policy Control Function (PCF) Simulator is a cloud-hosted telecom policy decision engine inspired by real-world 5G core network architectures.
+The 5G Policy Control Function (PCF) Simulator is a cloud-hosted telecom policy decision engine that models key policy control concepts used in modern 5G core networks.
+Inspired by real-world PCF/PCRF architectures, the application evaluates subscriber attributes and generates policy decisions related to QoS management, roaming control, subscriber prioritization, and network slicing.

 The application evaluates subscriber requests based on: